fybrik/fybrik/site/docs/concepts/architecture.md

 The `BlueprintController` makes sure that a blueprint can deploy all needed modules and tracks their status.
 Once e.g. an implicit-copy module finishes the copy the blueprint is also in a ready state.
 A read or write module is in ready state as soon as the proxy service such as the arrow-flight module is running.

-In a multi cluster setup the default distribution implementation is using [Razee](http://razee.io) to control remote blueprints, but several multi-cloud tools could be used as a replacement.
+In a multi cluster setup the default distribution implementation is using [Razee](http://razee.io) to control remote blueprints, but other multi-cluster tools could be used as a replacement..

 The `PlotterController` also collects statuses and distributes updates of said blueprints.
 Once all the blueprints on all clusters are ready the plotter is marked as ready, and the overall status is propagated back to the user in the `FybrikApplication` status.